Powell: 'Tariff inflation is transitory… Middle East situation affects oil prices'

 Summary

-- Chair Jerome Powell said inflation driven by tariffs is a one-off price increase that could lift overall prices by 0.5% to 1.0%.
+- Jerome Powell said inflation driven by tariffs is a one-off price increase that could push overall prices up by 0.5–1.0%.

-- He noted that developments in the Middle East are affecting energy costs, including gasoline prices.
+- Powell noted that the situation in the Middle East is affecting energy costs such as gasoline prices.

-- He said current monetary policy is in a good position to wait-and-see, suggesting the Fed may maintain a cautious policy stance for the time being.
+- He emphasized that monetary policy is in a good place to wait and see, suggesting the Fed may maintain a cautious policy stance for the time being.

 Forecast Trend Report by Period

-U.S. Federal Reserve Chair Jerome Powell struck a cautious tone on inflation and the policy path.
+Federal Reserve Chair Jerome Powell struck a cautious tone on inflation and the policy outlook.

-According to Walter Bloomberg on the 30th (local time), Powell said, “Inflation from tariffs is a one-time price increase that could lift overall prices by about 0.5% to 1.0%.”
+According to Walter Bloomberg on the 30th (local time), Powell said, "Inflation stemming from tariffs is a one-off price increase and could lift overall prices by about 0.5–1.0%."

-He also noted that developments in the Middle East are affecting energy costs, including gasoline prices.
+He also noted that developments in the Middle East are affecting energy costs such as gasoline prices.

-On current monetary policy, he emphasized that “policy is in a good position to wait-and-see.”
+On current monetary policy, he emphasized that "policy is in a good place to wait-and-see."

-The remarks suggest the Fed is likely to maintain a cautious policy stance for the time being even as some inflation pressures persist.
+The remarks suggest the Fed may keep a cautious policy stance for the time being even as some inflation pressures persist.

 JH Kim